 Overall employment of barbers, cosmetologists, and other personal appearance workers is projected to grow much faster than the average for all occupations.
 Opportunities for entry-level workers should be favorable, while job candidates at high-end establishments will face keen competition.

-Personal appearance workers will grow by 20 percent from 2008 to 2018, which is much faster than the average for all occupations.
+Overall employment of barbers, hairstylists, and cosmetologists is projected to grow 7 percent from 2023 to 2033, faster than the average for all occupations.